code-with-amitk/Code-examples/Languages/Programming_Languages/c++/6-implicit-functions/Destructor/Virtual_Destructor.md

 ## Virtual Destructor?
 - Same concept of virtual-function.
-- Base-class-pointer pointing to derived class object, derv class destructor will not be calling if base class destructor is not virtual.
+- Base-class-pointer pointing to derived class object, derv class destructor will not be called if base class destructor is not virtual.

 ### Derv class destructor not called
 ```c++